 If you have all installation media and information, you can reinstall the program anytime you want, once the upgrade is complete.
 The process of removal is similar through the “control panel” window.

 For the latest upgrades, you need to free up space on your hard drive to initiate the installation process.

 Here is a list of common error codes you might get to see while installation or upgrading Windows 10 on your device.
 The error starts with “0xC1900101” code is usually a driver error.

 - 0xC1900101 – 0x20017

 - 0xC1900101 – 0x3000D

 - 0xC1900101 – 0x40017

-If you still face error upgrading or installing Windows 10 after carefully implementing all the above methods, then you should go for detailed information by seeking technical assistance of Microsoft Customer Support services.
+If you still face error upgrading or installing Windows 10 after carefully implementing all the above methods, then you should go for detailed information by seeking technical assistance from Microsoft Customer Support Services.